google-marketing-solutions/product-return-predictor/README.md

       this to match your actual return policy.
     - `recency_of_data_in_days`: The number of days to look back in your historical data for model training.
 This parameter helps define the training data window.
 Example Value: 365 (approximately 1 year) - this means we are considering using past 1 year of historical transaction and return data for model training.
 Choose a duration that provides sufficient historical data for training relevant models.
-Note that consumer behaviors and your products may have evolved over time therefore when deciding on the number please also keep the recency and relevancy of the data in mind.
+Note consumer behaviors and your products may have evolved over time therefore when deciding on the number please also keep the recency and relevancy of the data in mind.

   - **Google Analytics 4 (GA4) Raw Datasets Parameters**: These parameters are crucial if you plan to use GA4 data for feature engineering.
 When `use_ga4_data_for_feature_engineering` is True, the solution will use GA4 raw data as the source for feature engineering.
 When `use_ga4_data_for_feature_engineering` is false, there's no need to provided those parameters.
     - `ga4_project_id:` The Google Cloud Project ID where your GA4 raw dataset resides.
 This is typically a public dataset or a project you own containing your GA4 export.
 Example Value: 'bigquery-public-data'.